 Complete a copy of the form 'Appendix 3: Assessment Appeal' and return it to your Deputy Principal.
-You can print one from the back of this document or obtain one of these from Head Teachers or a Deputy Principal.
+You can print one from the back of this document, obtain one of these from Head Teachers or a Deputy Principal or from the school's website.